EMERGING MARKETS-Latam currencies pressured by strong dollar, Colombian peso slides

-June 29 (Reuters) - Currencies in Latin America fell on Thursday as hawkish comments from U.S. Federal Reserve Chair Jerome Powell firmed the dollar, while Colombia's peso led declines in the region a day ahead of its central bank's rate decision.
+June 29 (Reuters) - Currencies in Latin America slipped on Thursday as strong U.S. labor market data and hawkish comments from U.S. Federal Reserve Chair Jerome Powell lifted the dollar, while Colombia's peso led regional losses a day ahead of its central bank's rate decision.

-The U.S. dollar =USD reacted positively to comments from Powell, who spoke on a panel with other major central bankers, reaffirming that two interest rate rises were likely this year, and did not rule out the possibility of a hike in July.
+The U.S. dollar=USD reacted positively after U.S. data showing persistent labor market strength cemented the case for further rate hikes by the Fed.

+Also helping the currency, Powell on Wednesday did not rule out a rate increase at the July meeting, noting that more rate hikes were coming from the central bank.

-The MSCI's index for Latin American FX .MILA00000CUS fell 0.2%, while the dollar touched a more than seven-month high against the Japanese yen JPY=EBS.
+The MSCI's index for Latin American FX .MILA00000CUS crawled 0.1% lower, while the dollar index hit a two-week high.

-Investors are now bracing for a key interest rate decision by Colombia's central bank on Friday, where it is widely expected to hold its rate steady, ending nearly two years of rate rises meant to contain inflation.
+Investors are now bracing for an interest rate decision by Colombia's central bank on Friday, where it is widely expected to hold its rate steady, ending nearly two years of rate rises meant to contain inflation.

 "After 1150bps in hikes since September 2021, we expect BanRep (Colombian central bank) to end its hiking cycle and leave the policy rate at 13.25%, an expectation in line with analysts' consensus and market expectations," economists led by Sergio Olarte at Scotiabank wrote.